 Let’s also explore the links between testosterone and your ability to get erections.

-Dopamine is also critical in order for you to get erections.
+Research studies also demonstrate that dopamine is also critical in order for you to get erections.

 As soon as dopamine has fired up craving for sex in your brain, it also starts shooting signals down your spinal cord to your penis.